Zer039s/Zer039s/README.md

 ## Hi there 👋

+ My name is Wayne, and I am a college student studying computer science interrested in Python & AI!

- - 🔭 I’m currently working on ...
+ - 🔭 I’m currently working on a To-Do-List & Weather App using Java and API
-- 🌱 I’m currently learning ...
+- 🌱 I’m recetnly bulit a Client Tracker click here
-- 👯 I’m looking to collaborate on ..
+- 👯 I’m looking to collaborate on Web Development for Non-Profits
+      - Contact me on "Website link"
 <!--
 **Zer039s/Zer039s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.